MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 | `Union{T, Missing}` | Yes      | No        |
 | `{T}`               | Yes      | Yes       |

-This automated conversion lets us access Julia's rich statistical and data processing functions from our queries.
+This conversion lets us access Julia's rich statistical and data processing functions from our queries.

 ## Query Combinators